mprown/metadata-cli/README.md

 OPTIONS
-  -f, --force                                     example boolean flag -n, --name=name                                 name to print -x, --fullname=fullname                         name to print --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation
+  -f, --force                                     example boolean flag -g, --gitremote=gitremote                       Specify the desired git remote for the project -n, --name=name                                 name to print -p, --projectname=projectname                   Specify the name of this project -u, --defaultusername=defaultusername           Specifies which username to set as the defaultusername -x, --fullname=fullname                         name to print --json                                          format output as json --loglevel=(trace|debug|info|warn|error|fatal)  logging level for this command invocation